-- beginning 28 February 2022; and - ending with the making of the application to register on the OE Register
+- beginning 28 February 2022; and - ending with the making of the application to register on the OE Register (or if OE is not obliged to register on OE Register, 31 January 2023).

-- Documents delivered to the Registrar must be provided in English. - The Secretary of State is to set out in regulations the requirements for verifying information sent in support of an application (including in compliance with a subsequent duty to update) - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - The Secretary of State may by regulations make further provisions as to what is required.